matthunt1984/matthunt1984.github.io/_scratch/my-process.md

 - Check the TOC too.
 Starting with the wrong level heading can screw it (I assume it takes the parent height, based on the first heading, so if it sees ### first, it will not show ## headings later)

 GitHub workflow
-1. Branch.
-PR, review and just merge (no need to approve)
+1. Direct on master (is OK if not long running/save in progress)
-2. Direct on master (is OK if not long running/save in progress)
+2. Branch.
+PR, review and just merge (no need to approve, better for functional rather than content branches)

 Future posts
 Can add future posts by simply having the publish date in the filename and leave the date atrribute out.
 Can review these with the --future when serving